llafuente/language-spec/preprocessor-and-metaprogramming.md

 <a name="macro-block"></a>
 ### `#block`

-*semantics*
+*Semantics*

-`#block` is a macro modifier that force the a macro call to be followed by a block, that will be expanded inside the macro.
+`#block` is a macro modifier that force to defined a block at call site, this block of code will be expanded inside the macro.

 *Constrains*